hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Change the "name", "version", and "author" properties, as needed.
 1. Open the teamsapp.local.yml file in the root of the project and find the line `args: install --no-audit`.
 Change this to `args: run install:tab --no-audit`.
 1. Open **TERMINAL** in Visual Studio Code.
-Navigate to the root of the project and run `npm install env-cmd`.
+Navigate to the root of the project and run `npm install`.
 1. Verify that you can sideload the tab with the following steps:

     <ol type="a">